gitlabhq/gitlabhq/doc/gitlab-geo/database.md

    public IP.
 1. Continue to [set up the secondary server](#step-2-configure-the-secondary-server).

 ---

 **For installations from source**

-1. SSH into your GitLab primary server and login as root:
+1. SSH into your database primary server and login as root:

     ```
     sudo -i